CaptainDemir/web-microservices-/README.md

 kubectl version --short --client
 ```

-* Log into `Call-Rancher-Cluster-Instance` from Jenkins Server (Bastion host) and install Docker using the following script.
+* Log into `demir-Rancher-Cluster-Instance` from Jenkins Server (Bastion host) and install Docker using the following script.

 ```bash
 # Set hostname of instance